jsherman212/iosdbg/README.md

 Same as `regs gen` but shows a floating point register.
 Only supports single precision registers (`S` registers) for now.
 The argument is not optional.

 You can view what a command does with `help command`.
 However, most descriptions are incomplete.
 I'll touch up on them soon.

+### `set <(*offset|variable)=value>`
+Modify debuggee memory or a configuration variable (TODO) for iosdbg.

+You must prefix an offset with a `*`.
+If you want your value to be interpreted as hex, use `0x`.
+Pass `--no-aslr` to prevent ASLR from being added.

+### `thread list`
+List threads belonging to the debuggee.

+### `thread select <thread ID>`
+Select a different thread to focus on while debugging.
+Default focused thread is thread #1.
+If the focused thread goes away, the first available thread is selected automatically.
+When an exception is caused, focus goes to the thread that caused it.

 ## Contributing
 While I may not accept contributions, I am open to suggestions.